minty-mango/odin-recipes/README.md

 * CSS
 * JS

-This we will be using:
+Elements we will be using:
 * Unordered List `<ul>`
 * Orderered List `<ol>`
 * Images `<img>`